Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Evaluation

-\paragraph{Impact of History Size.} We evaluate how the number of historical queries used in transfer warm start (\S\ref{sec:search-optimizer}) affects performance.
-Figure~\ref{fig:abla-tf-size} compares settings with no transfer and with 1, 10, and 100 historical models.
-Increasing the number of models generally improves search speed by enabling better similarity-based warm start.
-However, using too many (e.g., 100) introduces early-stage overhead, as \name must evaluate and select the most relevant histories, and perform hundreds of CMBO predictions.
-Our results show that using around 10 historical models strikes a good balance between efficiency and overhead, and we use this setting as the default.
+\bipar{Impact of history size.} We evaluate the impact of the number of historical queries used in inter-query warm-start (\S\ref{sec:search-optimizer}).
+Figure~\ref{fig:abla-tf-size} compares settings with no transfer and with 1, 10, and 100 queries in the pool.
+Our results show that using a dozen historical models already achieves great improvements, so we use this setting as the default.
+Using too many (e.g., 100) introduces early-stage overhead, as \name must evaluate and select the most relevant histories, and perform hundreds of CAMO predictions.

+\bipar{\name empirically achieves near-optimal performance.} Figure~\ref{fig:abla-optimal-scalable} shows that \name closely matches the near-optimal global planning oracle (exhaustive search + ILP packing), while scaling to tens of thousands of requests.
+Constructing the oracle itself is extremely expensive---we spend weeks profiling all candidate plans, and the ILP solver alone takes over 4 hours for just 1K queries---impractical for online serving.
+We leave the scheduling scalability experiment for \name in Appendix~\ref{app:eval_results}.